 The uncertainty due to approximations in the description of the detector material was estimated with a Monte Carlo simulation where the material budget was varied within its uncertainty [25].
-The assigned systematic uncertainty ranges between 8% at low $p{\rm T}$ to about 1% at high $p{\rm T}$.
+The assigned systematic uncertainty ranges between 8% at low p_T to about 1% at high p_T .

-The Λp_T spectrum is affected by an uncertainty coming from the feed-down correction, due to the uncertainties on the measured Ξ spectrum and on the multiplicity dependence of the feed-down fraction.
-Furthermore the contribution from neutral Ξ^0 was taken into account by assuming $\Xi^{\pm}/\Xi^0 = 1$ or using the ratio provided by the Monte Carlo (using the reference Pythia 6 sample described in the previous section).
-The difference between these two estimates was taken into account in the calculation of the total uncertainty due to the feed-down correction, which ranges from 2% to 4% depending on p_T and multiplicity.
+The Λ $p{\rm T}$ spectrum is affected by an uncertainty coming from the feed-down correction, due to the uncertainties on the measured Ξ spectrum and on the multiplicity dependence of the feed-down fraction.
+Furthermore the contribution from neutral Ξ^0 was taken into account by assuming $\Xi^{\pm}/\Xi^0=1$ or using the ratio provided by the Monte Carlo (using the reference Pythia 6 sample described in the previous section).
+The difference between these two estimates was taken into account in the calculation of the total uncertainty due to the feed-down correction, which ranges from 2% to 4% depending on $p{\rm T}$ and multiplicity.

-The systematic uncertainty due to the out-of-bunch pile-up rejection was evaluated by changing the matching scheme with the relevant detectors, considering the following configurations: matching of at least one decay track with the ITS (TOF) detector below (above) 2 GeV/c of the reconstructed (multi-) strange hadron; ITS matching of at least one decay track in the full p_T range.
-Half of the maximum difference between these configurations and the standard selection was taken as the systematic uncertainty, which was found to increase with transverse momentum and to saturate at high p_T , reaching a maximum value of 2.4% (3%) for V^0 s (cascades).
+The systematic uncertainty due to the out-of-bunch pile-up rejection was evaluated by changing the matching scheme with the relevant detectors, considering the following configurations: matching of at least one decay track with the ITS (TOF) detector below (above) 2 GeV/c of the reconstructed (multi-strange hadron; ITS matching of at least one decay track in the full p_T range.
+Half of the maximum dif-